 The Company has entered into a liquidity contract where an independent broker buys and sells the Company's shares held in the broker's custody.
-Such shares are presented in the treasury share reserve.
+Such shares are presented in the treasury share reserve with all the other treasury shares directly held by Addex Pharma SA.